atobeclaq/Kafka-and-pyspark-template/README.md

 This project demonstrates the integration of Apache Kafka and Apache Spark for processing streaming data.

+## Features

+- Kafka producer: Generates test messages or reads data from a CSV file and sends it to a Kafka topic.
+- Kafka consumer: Subscribes to a Kafka topic, receives messages, and processes them.
+- PySpark data transformation: Applies data transformation logic using PySpark DataFrame API.
+- Output to CSV: Saves the transformed data as a CSV file.

 ## Prerequisites

 - Python 3.x